StyleDiablo/Cimple/README.md

 # Cimple
-School project to create a new programming Language in python created by me and my partner
+Designed and implemented a new programming language from scratch, using Python as the compiler